Most forms of NBIA involve eye disease. The most common problems are retinal degeneration and optic atrophy.

 Finally, central vision or one’s fine, detail reading vision may be affected.
 This is usually late in the course of the disease.
 Some individuals may go blind.

 Optic atrophy affects the optic nerve, which sends messages between the retina and the brain.
-The optic nerve is like a cable with thousands of tiny electrical wires that each carry some visual information to the brain.
+The optic nerve is like a cable with thousands of tiny electrical wires, each carrying some visual information to the brain.
 When the nerve is damaged or breaks down, vision can become blurry, side vision or color vision may be abnormal, the pupil may not work properly, or there may be decreased lightness in one eye compared to the other.
 Eventually, optic atrophy can cause blindness.